aaaronweisenburger/aaronweisenburger.github.io/README.md

 The Forge-Troy, New York:

-•Volunteer approximately 7 hours each week at RPI’s makerspace by helping students with setting up their personal or class projects on Prusa MK4S’s, Prusa XL’s, Formlabs Form 4 resin printers, BN-20A Eco-Solvent Inkjet, and Nova35 130W Laser Cutter
+•Volunteer approximately 7 hours each week at RPI’s makerspace by helping students with setting up their personal or class projects on Prusa MK4S’s, Prusa XL’s, a Formlabs Form 4 resin printers BN-20A Eco-Solvent Inkjet or a Nova35 130W Laser Cutter

 •Conduct repairs on FDM and SLA printers weekly, organize the makerspace, and run training sessions for volunteers